Photo 17 - The Man With The Telescope.

 On Thursday morning, Dr. Stephenson examined Howard at the barracks and deemed his condition deeply troubling, describing it as alarming.
 The nature of his sudden insanity—whether temporary or otherwise—remained unclear, but the incident left an indelible mark on the village.

 “Despite extensive research by myself, no further details relating to this case could be uncovered, save for one notable development: Constable Howard appears to have been transferred to Belfast shortly after the incident.
+These episodes show that even during the 1800's, in the quietest of seaside villages, beneath the veneer of serenity, unexpected and unsettling events were known to unfold.”

 Photo 35 - Stoney Cove